HarshMN2345/Aesirs-Real-Estate-CRM/README.md

 # Aesirs Real Estate CRM

-Aesirs Real Estate CRM is a web-based Customer Relationship Management (CRM) application developed using Django and Bootstrap 5
+Aesirs Real Estate CRM is a web-based Customer Relationship Management (CRM) for aesirs housing(a fictional real estate company) application developed using Django and Bootstrap 5

 ## Features